skannan4/cm-dysregulation/README.md

 # Trajectory reconstruction identifies dysregulation of perinatal maturation programs in pluripotent stem cell-derived cardiomyocytes

 ### Introduction
 We performed an scRNA-seq study to reconstruct the trajectories of cardiomyocyte (CM) maturation in both endogenous and pluripotent stem cell (PSC)-derived CMs.
 The goal was to develop a better understanding of the pathways underlying endogenous CM maturation, and investigate how these pathways are dysregulated during in vitro differentiation.
-Our results can be found in our preprint (add when ready).
+Our results can be found in our [preprint](https://www.biorxiv.org/content/10.1101/2021.01.31.428969v1).
 Here, we share all of the materials needed to reproduce our analysis.

 ### Data
 All of the relevant files to reproduce the analysis can be downloaded at our [Synapse](https://www.synapse.org/#!Synapse:syn23667436/files/).
 In particular, the following files may be of relevance: